chrisagunderson/experiment-build-with-matlab/README.md

 _Note:_

 Final Project (Winter 2019) for Programming I: Experiment Building with MATLAB.
 Special thanks to Professor [tsweeny](https://github.com/tsweeny), the instructor of the course.
 This project `psychtoolbox` to initiate a window, display images on the screen, and record keyboard input from participants.
+See code [here](https://github.com/chrisagunderson/experiment-build-with-matlab/blob/main/GundersonFinalProject.m).

 - Initialize a screen to display stimuli
 - Load images in advance